 Although the State Liquor Authority initially denied the men's discrimination claim, the Commission on Human Rights argued that gay individuals had the right to be served in bars.
 For the next few years in New York, the gay community felt empowered.
 Police raids became less commonplace and gay bar patrons, while still oppressed in society, had recovered their safe havens.

 4. The Mafia ran gay bars in NYC in the 1960s.

 It was an unlikely partnership.
-But between New York’s LGBT community in the 1960s being forced to live on the outskirts of society and the Mafia’s disregard for the law, the two became a profitable, if uneasy, match.
+But between New York’s LGBTQ community in the 1960s being forced to live on the outskirts of society and the Mafia’s disregard for the law, the two became a profitable, if uneasy, match.

 The State Liquor Authority and the New York Police Department regularly raided bars that catered to gay patrons.
 Where the law saw deviance, the Mafia saw a golden business opportunity.
 A member of the Genovese family, Tony Lauria, a.k.a.
 “Fat Tony,” purchased the Stonewall Inn in 1966 and transformed it into a gay bar and nightclub.